provenance-io/provenance/docker/postgres-indexer/README.md

 This docker container is for using the postgres indexer.

-To configure postgres indexing change indexer configuration in the `config.toml`
+To configure postgres indexing add indexer configuration in the `config.toml`

 ```toml
 [tx_index]